fruitl00p/meet-the-phpockers/slides.md

  - easy-peasy-1-2-threezy
  - docker index
- - dokku / dokku-alt / google container engine / AWS ?
+ - dokku / dokku-alt / Google / AWS
  - fig
  - young but strong!

+---

+# demo time

+Note: see how it works for this presentation / dokku / monitoring agents / mongodb / memcached
+Note:

 ---